Drosophila mettleri: Effects of geographic barriers

 The geography of the area encompassed by the Sonoran Desert gives rise to genetic differentiation among desert Drosophila species who feed on necrotic rot.
 The Sonoran Desert incorporates the peninsular region of Baja California and mainland regions of California.
 After the peninsula was formed, the Gulf of California, which lies between the peninsula and the mainland, served as a barrier to dispersal opportunities in insects and land mammals.

 Another physical geographic barrier is the Gran Desierto de Alter, a large sand dune between the peninsula and the mainland.
 These physical geographic barriers are the cause of gene flow among Sonoran Desert flies.
 Studies of allozymes in D. mettleri and D. nigrospiracula show differences in nuclear markers that would otherwise suggest differentiation among the regions of the Sonoran Desert.
 In D. nigrospiracula, there were markers that showed differences within the species when they were located disparately among the peninsular and mainland regions of the desert.
 In D. mettleri, however, there were no such nuclear marker differences among members of the species found on the peninsula versus those found on the mainland.
 These differences show that deviations among D. mettleri can be supported through the stepping stone hypothesis.

 Each of the relatives of D. mettleri that are closest phylogenetically do not inhabit the Sonoran Desert region; therefore, the four species of Drosophila that do inhabit the Sonoran Desert region experienced parallel evolution instead of speciation within the desert.
 The species endemic to the Sonoran region, other than D. mettleri, are D. nigrospiracula, D. mojavensis, and D. melanogaster.

 The Sonoran Desert landscape shows the heavy dispersal of host cacti.

 Habitat

 Host plants

 The main host plants include the saguaro (Carnegiea gigantea), the cardon (Pachycereus pringlei), and the senita (Lophocereus schottii) cacti.

-D. mettleri is most commonly found in the saguaro and cardon cacti, in part for these cacti's larger size and cooler internal environments.
+Drosophila mettleri is most commonly found in the saguaro and cardon cacti, in part for these cacti's larger size and cooler internal environments.
 In addition, these species of cacti release more exudant material into the soil; this enriched soil serves as a nesting site.
 The necrotic tissues of these cacti may also be used as feeding and nesting sites, yet the exploitation of the rot patches in these cacti is less common in D. mettleri in comparison to other desert Drosophila species.